dwelch67/rpigpu/README.md

 So starting with the blinkers then the uarts and eventually a bootloader these programs are progressively helping me develop the translator.
+Bootloader01 is working both with gcc and llvm as compilers.
+I dont know if it is sad or funny that when things dont work you assume it is the translator, put time in to debugging to find that the C code being compiled then translated has the bug (forgot to setup the rx gpio pin).
+It didnt help that I was using a bootloader written in asm which had already setup the uart and pins correctly so the fact that the test program didnt, wasnt standing out as a problem.

 If you do nothing else check out the tinyasm/asm.c file in the above repo.
 It a mixture of pure genius and mad scientist.
 I love it, I may